yizhouf743/TILE/README.md

 # EIS
-This is the project for the work: 'EIS: Efficient Input Simplification System for Privacy-Preserving Inference'
+This is the project for the work: 'TILE: An  Input Structuring and Leveling System to Speed up Secure Inference'